-- KAMI/Annotating (updated 10/2017) - based on feedback from teachers, KAMI has been chosen as the District wide annotating tool - please make sure you have gotten the Kami extension on your device - (Chrome Webstore)
+- KAMI/Annotating (updated 10/2017) - based on feedback from teachers, KAMI has been chosen as the District wide annotating tool - please make sure you have added the Kami extension on your device - (Chrome Webstore)

 - Apps - With your account you have the required permissions to add apps to your Chromebook.
 Please take advantage of this time to explore various apps that you may find beneficial for use with your students.
 The apps are available on the Google Web Store.
 Web Store can be accessed through various areas, it can be reached on the apps page when you press the search key (magnifying glass key) on your Chromebook keyboard.
 If you wish to have an app available for your students, you will need to fill out an App Request Form.
 Once the app is approved it will then be added to Gateway Apps where the students can then access and add.